PeterBarilo/PublicSentimentAnalysis/README.md

 # **Public Sentiment Insights** 🎯

-This is a web application that provides real-time sentiment analysis on hot debate topics gathered from online sources.
-The app features a dynamic carousel for showcasing current events and detailed insights on the debates, allowing users to explore public opinions and trends in a modern, user-friendly interface.
+This is a web application that provides sentiment analysis on hot debate topics gathered from online sources.
+It also allows users to enter a custom keyword or phrase to perform sentiment analysis on.

-The plan is to use X (Twitter) as the initial source.
+The current source for public data is X(Twitter)

 ## **Key Features** ✨
-- **Real-Time Sentiment Analysis**: Analyze public opinions on trending debate topics.
+- **On_Demand Sentiment Analysis**: Analyze public opinions on trending debate topics.
 - **Responsive Design**: Optimized for desktop and mobile devices.
-- **Engaging Visuals**: Dynamic charts, hover effects, and sliding images for a rich user experience.
+- **Engaging Visuals**: Dynamic charts, hover effects, and easy to digest data for a rich user experience.

 ---